 The Center encompasses seven thriving, regional and thematic programs that advance our research agenda and support our mission.
 Reflecting Stanford’s and APARC’s culture of interdisciplinary studies, our programs promote both academic and policy-relevant scholarship, support teaching, and strengthen collaboration with Asian counterparts.

 Asia Health Policy Program

 The Asia Health Policy Program, led by Karen Eggleston, promotes comparative understanding of health and health policy in the Asia-Pacific through research, scholarly collaborations, publications, and events.

-The China Program, led by Jean Oi, facilitates multidisciplinary, social science-oriented, academic and policy-relevant research on contemporary China, leveraging its presence at the Stanford Center at Peking University.
+The China Program, led by Jean Oi, facilitates multidisciplinary, social science-oriented and policy-relevant research on contemporary China, leveraging its presence at the Stanford Center at Peking University.

 The Korea Program, directed by Gi-Wook Shin, conducts multidisciplinary, social science-oriented research on policy-relevant Korea topics and supports teaching and outreach on Korean issues through courses, fellowships, seminars, and conferences.

 Southeast Asia Program

-The Southeast Asia Program, led by Donald Emmerson, stimulates research and publications on contemporary Southeast Asian issues and convenes scholars and professionals to produce fresh perspectives on the policy implications of regional events and trends.
+The Southeast Asia Program, led by Donald Emmerson, stimulates research and publications on contemporary Southeast Asian issues, and convenes scholars and professionals to produce fresh policy perspectives on regional events and trends.